 I am 33 years old, and I have never been consistent with anything except writing.
 I have been writing hundreds of words every day since I was 12 years old.
 Most days it was just journaling.
 To write 3000 words every day seemed like an unachievable goal.

 But recently, I have been realizing more and more that I want to write fiction not only to teach but to inspire, and entertain.
 I love to use my imagination to create all of these amazing worlds that are full of characters and situations that are only prevalent in my mind.
 It is my joy.

 Over the past few months, I have started to become more vocal about the fact that I write so much.
 It has been such a part of my life that I never really thought much of it.
 Until some people started telling me that this isn’t normal.
-It isn’t normal to write so much everyday.
+It isn’t normal to write 3000 words every day.
 Only a minor percentage of people are able to maintain the discipline to build consistency in their writing.

 They asked me for my secret.

 How am I able to write 3000 words every day?